 So, first things first… what is this movie, The Invisible Guest?

 First.
 A mind game word story… There is a dead man in a barn.
 He has been hanged, by a noose.
 There are no nearby ladders for support, no beams near by and the rope is hung from the roof of the structure.
 Oh, and he’s a foot off the ground.
 One last thing?
 It was suicide.
 How did the poor chap kill himself?
 Stop.
 Think.
 Oh, never mind, it was a block of ice.
 The man stood on a block of ice and then stepped off in order to hang himself.
 The block melted.
 Voila.
 This is literally a story told in the middle of this movie.
 But it is a perfect metaphor for the movie itself.
 A rich man is locked, in a room, with a busted head – having been assaulted by an assailant, and the rich man’s dead lover is nearby on the floor.
-The intruder that killed his wife… has somehow managed to vanish.
+The intruder that killed her… has somehow managed to vanish.
 How did the intruder get out?
 If that concept doesn’t fascinate you, or pique your interest, quickly click the back button and move along.
 But if you are intrigued, then get ahold of a copy of The Invisible Guest (or Contratiempo) and then walk with me through the rest of this deep dive discussion.

 And oh yeah… by the way, it’s not in English.
 Worse yet?
 They talk really really fast throughout this entire movie.
 So, if reading isn’t your thing?
 Nope.
 You aren’t going to dig it.
 But you know what?
 Stop being that stereotypical American that wants every movie in English.
 It’s unbecoming.
 So go find the movie.
 Watch the movie.
 Then come back, because the rest of this blog post is all about the details of what happened so we can understand it.
 Ok?
 Fair?
 Great.